Home » Gardening » Seeds

 We have a lot of wind, so I still tend to keep seedlings near our home or cold frame until transplanting out in the garden.

 When transplanting into the garden, it’s best to pick a slightly overcast with little wind, if possible.
-I plant later in the afternoon, so the small plants aren’t exposed to the midday sun on their first day out.
+I plant towards evening, so the small plants don’t get full midday sun on their first day out.

-For a more detailed explanation and photos of how I plant out my tomato transplants, visit “How to Grow Tomatoes Organically – 7 Steps for Success“.
+For a more detailed explanation of how I plant out my tomato transplants, visit “How to Grow Tomatoes Organically“.

 Spring Schedule of Outdoor Seed Sowing